ntrang086/sudoku_solver/README.md

 ## Synopsis

-This project applies an AI concept called [Constraint Propagation](https://en.wikipedia.org/wiki/Constraint_satisfaction) to solve _diagonal_ Sudoku puzzles.
+This project applies two AI concepts, [Constraint Propagation](https://en.wikipedia.org/wiki/Constraint_satisfaction) and [Depth-first Search](https://en.wikipedia.org/wiki/Depth-first_search), to solve _diagonal_ Sudoku puzzles.
 See the final section in this README document **Sudoku explained** for an overview of Sudoku, diagonal Sudoku and relevant terminologies.

+## Key AI concepts:

-### Key AI concept: Constraint propagation
+### Constraint propagation
-Below is an explanation of how constraint propagation is applied to solve the naked twins problem and the diagonal Sudoku problem (see `solution.py` for the implementation and **Sudoku explained** for an overview):
+Below is an explanation of how constraint propagation is applied to solve the naked twins problem and the diagonal Sudoku problem (see `solution.py` for the implementation):

 * The naked twins problem: Each box must have a different value from the rest of the boxes in the same unit.
 So if two boxes have naked twins as possibilities, we can remove these possibilities from the rest of the boxes in the same unit.
 As we do so, we recompute the possible value sets across the unit.
-When we apply Naked Twins strategy, together with Eliminate and Only Choice, repeatedly, we will likely reach a solution to the Sudoku.
+When we apply Naked Twins strategy, together with Eliminate and Only Choice, repeatedly, we will likely reach a solution to the Sudoku. (see `naked_twins` in `solution.py`)
-* The diagonal Sudoku problem: When we add diagonal units to both the unit and peer dictionaries, all the functions such as `naked_twins`, `eliminate` and `only_choice` will take into account this new constraint.
+* The diagonal Sudoku problem: When we add diagonal units to both the unit and peer dictionaries, all the functions such as `naked_twins`, `eliminate` and `only_choice` (`solution.py`) will take into account this new constraint.
 As we apply these functions repeatedly, this constraint ensures the resulting board will have a unique value for each box on each diagonal.

+### Search
+In the process of problem solving, we may get to the point where two or more possibilities are available.
+We pick a box with a minimal number of possible values and try to solve each of the puzzles obtained by choosing each of these values, recursively.

 ## Code